jmorris335/DesAuto_Project/README.md

 This package is setup to be able to be installed using pip, however, it is not necessary to do so.

 Using Git:
-1. Setup your git branch on your own computer.
+1. Setup your git repository on your computer.
+This means that you'll pull all the files from here onto a folder on your computer.
+You can make changes to this folder, and whatever else you'd like to do.
+You can also choose to commit those changes back to the main branch so that everyone can see them.
+You can see more about using git here: https://www.freecodecamp.org/news/git-and-github-for-beginners/
 2. In the root of your branch, setup a virtual environment.
 You can find out more for setting up a virtual environment by going to this link: https://frankcorso.dev/setting-up-python-environment-venv-requirements.html
 If you name your environment something other than ```.venv``` make sure to add it to the ```.gitignore``` file.
 The command (on windows) is:
     ```